Data-driven uncertainty quantification for constrained stochastic differential equations and application to solar photovoltaic power forecast data: Likelihood-based model inference and nonparametric estimation of the transition density of the forecast error process

-where $\Delta$ is the length of the time interval between two consecutive measurements. \\ The first stage of the algorithm optimizes the approximate log-likelihood over $(\theta_0, \alpha)$, again restricted to the inner data set.
-The second stage of the algorithm, with the updated estimates of $(\theta_0, \alpha)$, optimizes the approximate log-likelihood over $\varepsilon$ using only the boundary data set.
-The two stages iterate until the convergence of the $\varepsilon$ estimate reaches the desired accuracy.
-The goal of the iterative two-stage optimization procedure, whose pseudocode is summarized below, is to provide an automatic optimal estimate for the threshold parameter $\varepsilon$.
+Given an expression of the approximate likelihood function, adequate to the problem, we first use a fast ad hoc iterative procedure to recover the threshold parameter $\varepsilon$, presented in Appendix~\ref{app_varepsilon}.

-Once the optimal estimate of $\varepsilon$ is obtained using Algorithm \ref{iterative-process}, we apply it to the thresholded normalized forecast function $\left(\frac{p_t}{h_t}\right)_{\!\!\varepsilon}$ in (\ref{corrforecast}).
-Next, we compute the initial values of the diffusion parameters using formulas (\ref{initheta0}) and (\ref{initheta0alpha}) on the all data set.
+Once the calibrated estimate ${\hat{\varepsilon}}$ of the threshold parameter is obtained, we apply it to the thresholded normalized forecast function $\left(\frac{p_t}{h_t}\right)_{\!\!\varepsilon}$ in (\ref{corrforecast}) deriving the adjusted observed forecast errors.
+Next, we compute the initial values of the diffusion parameters using formulas (\ref{initheta0}) and (\ref{initheta0alpha}), but for the entire data set, as done in (\hcite{2021ckst}, Subsection 4.4.1, pp.~7--8).

-As the last step for model calibration, given the optimal $\hat{\varepsilon}$ and initial guesses for $(\theta_0, \alpha)$, we minimize the negative log-likelihoods (\ref{eq:loglikelihoodV-beta}) and (\ref{eq:loglikelihoodV-truncated-gaussian}) over $(\theta_0, \alpha)$.
+As the last step for model calibration, given the calibrated $\hat{\varepsilon}$ and initial guesses for $(\theta_0, \alpha)$, we minimize the negative log-likelihoods (\ref{eq:loglikelihoodV-beta}) and (\ref{eq:loglikelihoodV-truncated-gaussian}) over $(\theta_0, \alpha)$.
 Therefore, given any surrogate that the user may specify for the transition density of the process $V$, we obtain the optimal maximum likelihood estimates for the respective approximated statistical version of the model (\ref{VtSDE}).

 The following section introduces an innovative nonparametric procedure to compute the log-likelihood (\ref{likelihood}) of the SDE model (\ref{VtSDE}) at any previously derived optimal parametric point $({\hat{\varepsilon}}, {\hat{\theta}}_0, {\hat{\alpha}})$.